 Dear Colleagues and Friends,

-On behalf of the Board and the Scientific Organising Committee we warmly welcome you to the 11th International Symposium on Pneumococci and Pneumococcal Diseases (ISPPD-13) in Cape Town, South Africa to be held from 17-20 March 2024 at the beautiful Cape Town International Convention Centre (CTICC).
-Historically, ISPPD was the premier meeting for pneumococcal researchers globally, bringing together researchers with a diverse range of interests and expertise.
+On behalf of the Board and the Local Organising and Scientific Programme Committees, we warmly welcome you to the 13th Meeting of the International Society of Pneumonia and Pneumococcal Diseases (ISPPD-13) in Cape Town, South Africa to be held from 17-20 March 2024 at the beautiful Cape Town International Convention Centre (CTICC).
+Historically, ISPPD was the premier meeting for pneumococcal researchers globally, bringing together individuals with a diverse range of interests and expertise.
 Since the COVID-19 pandemic, we recognise the need to expand the content and context of this meeting to include the clinical syndrome of pneumonia more broadly.

-We are delighted to welcome you to Melbourne and Australia, and to ISPPD-11!
+We are delighted to welcome you to Cape Town and South Africa!